Constantin S. Nicolăescu-Plopșor: Romani activism

+Georgism, mysticism, and "Oltenia Week"

 Nicolăescu-Plopșor had by then turned to regular Romanian politics, initially as a member of the mainstream National Liberal Party (PNL).
 He quit that group in mid-1931, allegedly because he resented the policies of its Dolj-chapter leader, Constantin Neamțu.
 Reporting on this, Lupta newspaper noted that his departure had weakened the PNL's support among the peasantry.
 By his own account, Plopșor was also disappointed with the two-party system, which also included the National Peasants' Party; when one of the latter's least cultured politicians asked him to ghostwrite his speech, he purposefully infused it with ridiculous phrasing and self-mockery.
 He joined the National Liberal Party-Brătianu, or "Georgists", which had coalesced PNL defectors.
 In May 1932, he was leader of the Georgists' chapter in Dolj, and a member of their Oltenian Bureau.
 He took part in campaigning for the general election of December 1933, and was sustained a head wound during a related incident in Craiova.
 The authorities alleged that he had been brandishing a revolver, which prompted political adversaries to subdue him; an opposition newspaper, Cuvântul, challenged this claim, arguing that he had been pounced upon while walking down Madona Street.
 Nicolăescu-Plopșor then stood as a Georgist candidate in the 1934 elections for the Dolj County Council.